 Manny, Sid, and Diego discover that the ice age is coming to an end, and join everybody for a journey to higher ground.
 On the trip, they discover that Manny, in fact, is not the last of the woolly mammoths.

 Alex, Marty, Gloria and Melman are still fighting to get home to their beloved Big Apple.
 Their journey takes them through Europe where they find the perfect cover: a traveling circus, which they reinvent - Madagascar style.

-At the Museum of Natural History, there's new exhibit being unveiled.
-Larry Daley who manages the night exhibit because the exhibits come to life because of the Tablet of Ahkmenrah, is in charge of the presentation.
-But when the exhibits go wild, Larry finds himself in trouble.
-He learns that the Tablet is corroding so he does some research and learns that Cecil, the former museum guard was at the site when the Tablet was discovered.
-He tells Larry that they were warned that if they remove it could mean the end.
-Larry realizes it means the end of magic.
+At the Museum of Natural History, there's a new exhibit being unveiled.
+Larry Daley, who manages the night exhibit where the exhibits come to life because of the Tablet of Ahkmenrah, is in charge of the presentation.
+But when the exhibits go awry, Larry finds himself in trouble.
+He learns the Tablet is corroding so he does some research and learns that Cecil, the former museum guard, was at the site when the Tablet was discovered.
+He tells Larry they were warned if they remove it could mean the end.
+Larry realizes it means the end of the magic.
 He talks to Ahkmenrah who says that he doesn't know anything.
-Only his father the Pharoah knows the Tablet's secrets.
-He learns that the Pharoah was sent to the London museum.
-So he convinces, Dr. McPhee the museum curator to help send him to London.
-He goes and takes Ahkmenrah with him but some of the others like Teddy Roosevelt, Attila, Octavius, and Jedediah come with him.Written by
+Only his father the Pharaoh knows the Tablet's secrets.
+He learns that the Pharaoh was sent to the London museum.
+So he convinces Dr. McPhee, the museum curator, to help send him to London.
+He takes Ahkmenrah with him but some of the others tag along, like Teddy Roosevelt, Attila, Octavius, and Jedediah.Written by

 33 of 58 people found this review helpful.